Socially Distanced But Not Disconnected: Adapting in a Pandemic

 In the third week of December 2020, after nine months of separation, the social workers resumed the freedom to go back to their original alphabetical assignment of campus residents.
 Joan and Teresa will continue to minimize their time going back and forth between areas on campus, and Teresa will now enjoy the process of getting to know her residents in Independent Living.

-“[This afforded] us the ability to [move residents] and their belongings from Independent Living to Health & Wellness without every stepping foot in the area we were restricted from,” Joan says.
+“[This afforded] us the ability to [move residents] and their belongings from Independent Living to the Health Center without every stepping foot in the area we were restricted from,” Joan says.
 “We never know what the future might hold, so it’s nice to know that we are still able to meet all of the residents’ needs, regardless of where they live on campus.”

 Moving forward in a pandemic